-Ask your guesthouse or a friendly tuk tuk driver which TV station is hosting fights -- generally, it’s TV5 on Fridays and Saturdays, Bayon and CTN on Saturdays and Sundays.
-Admission is free at all, but the CTN studio is the easiest to reach, just six kilometres from the city centre.
-On arrival, head to the warehouse building to find a good viewing spot on the grandstands or stand near the ring.
-Note the throngs of Khmer men boisterously placing bets by shouting and pointing.
+Ask your guesthouse or a friendly tuk tuk driver which TV station is staging a fight—generally, it’s TV5 on Fridays and Saturdays, Bayon and CTN on Saturdays and Sundays.
+The CTN studio is the easiest to get to, just six kilometres from the city centre, but as we had slotted in Sunday as being boxing day, we headed to Bayon.

 On arrival, after a brief frisk down and removing our cap, we headed to the warehouse building (along with our tuk tuk driver who was way more excited about being there than we were), led by a man in a silver suit (yes really) through a black curtain and into the stadium.
 A special ringside area is put aside for foreigners, so after passing by the judging panel, we sat down with perhaps a dozen other travellers and awaited the spectacle.

 We saw three fights on the night.
 All three were the real deal—this isn’t a floor show for tourists.
 In the second bout the loser was knocked out shortly into the first round (ending the fight), while in the final fight we thought both boxers were going to end up outside the ring.

 Between matches there is a floorshow and there are plenty of opportunities to get on Cambodian TV—we managed it at least twice.
 It is good to go with a driver who can act as a bit of a translator for what is going on, but, at the end of the day you’re there to watch two grown men try to beat each other senseless, so not too much explanation is needed.